 Get Easy Health Digest™ in your inbox and don’t miss a thing when you subscribe today.
 Plus, get the free bonus report, Mother Nature’s Tips, Tricks and Remedies for Cholesterol, Blood Pressure & Blood Sugar as my way of saying welcome to the community!

 There’s one food that could be considered the most authentic part of the paleo diet.
 Not only is it closest to foods humans ate 10,000 years ago, but its benefits for the liver are also a revelation.

 Wild-caught fish can probably be classified as the most paleolithic of paleo foods.
-When wild fish are caught and cooked, they closely resemble the fish that have been eaten by humans since humans first started walking on two feet.
+When wild fish are caught and cooked, they closely resemble the fish that have been eaten by our ancestors since they learned to catch them.

 Few other foods can claim to be so similar to what people ate before agriculture reshaped our diets.